greenm01/porc/README.md

 ===============

 The default target curve for PORC is flat.
 Included in the data directory are a number of target curves.
-Experiment to suit your listening preferences (I prefer tact30f.txt, bk-48.txt).
+Experiment to suit your listening preferences.
+Use the [-t] flag to load a target file.

+One may also target a flat curve, and then use separate parametric equalization for bass boosting and other pschoaccoustic preferences.

 For further reference, the B&K House Curve is a good place to start.
 Read "Relevant loudspeaker tests in studios in Hi-Fi dealers' demo rooms in the home etc.," Figure 5: